Blog / Fraud analytics , 3DS & SCA

 Social media also plays a part in opportunistic fraud in the US.
 The US has one of the highest social network penetration rates in the world, with over 70% of the US population holding a social media account.

 Social media use has been soaring since the pandemic hit, as customers look to connect to distant family and friends online, as well as needing some easy indoor entertainment.
 Because of this increased use, fraud on social media platforms has risen significantly.
-From romance scams, to wardrobing, normal customers can jump on the bandwagon if money making/saving schemes are easy to access or even trending...
+From romance scams to wardrobing, normal customers can jump on the bandwagon if money making/saving schemes are easy to access or even trending...

-In June 2020 last year, Donald Trump himself was a victim of widespread credit card fraud after a hacker circulated his details on Twitter.
 Within hours, hundreds of users had used his card to purchase a range of expensive items.
 Tweets like “I bought an iPad with your credit card @realDonaldTrump” and “just spent over $3,000 using Donald Trump’s credit card!” went viral.

 This social media fraud frenzy highlights how low-level fraud is normalised in the US, and opportunistic customers are confident they won’t face consequences.
 If credit card fraud can happen to the former president, it can happen to your business…